Coeus99/Project-251/README.md

   - Improve/degrade video quality
   - Improve live time
   - Find a way of shutting off wifi automatically (maybe based on whether or not a network is available)
-  - Remove extrapolator, I have completed a better version and will upload that in another git repo.

 Parts:
   - Raspberry Pi Zero W